-The NFL found its way to Tampa, Florida, in 1976 when the league awarded an expansion franchise to the city.
+The NFL found its way to Tampa, Florida in 1976 when the league awarded an expansion franchise to the city.
+Originally, the proposed Tampa Bay expansion was awarded to construction company owner Tom McCloskey, but McCloskey backed out of the deal.
+Instead, the franchise was awarded to Hugh Culverhouse, who had previously failed to bid high enough to buy the Los Angeles Rams.
+Like many teams in the NFL, the name ‘Buccaneers’ was decided by a name-the-team contest.
 The expansion teams of the era had a difficult time building a successful roster that could win football games right away, and with no team was that more evident than with the Tampa Bay Buccaneers.
 During their first NFL season, the Bucs were unable to find the win column, losing each of their fourteen games.
 The second season was not much better, as they lost the first twelve games.
 The team's 0-26 start as a franchise is a record for the worst in NFL history.